nevesalisson1/AnimeManagement/README.md

 ## Features

-- Create a new bank
+- Create a new anime
-- Retrieve a specific bank by ID
+- Retrieve a specific anime by ID
-- Retrieve a list of all banks
+- Retrieve a list of all animes

 ## Setup and Installation